 (Almost) Every day in 2022, I took a one-second video a day using the nifty little 1SE app.
 Aside from some minor mishaps in February when I lost my phone and relied on a Target flip phone for a week, I essentially documented my entire year in one-second snidbits.
 Some videos were great, and some were awkwardly framed Snapchats I used when I forgot to take anything else.
 But, with few expceptions, every day was documented, and all my friends knew when I whipped out my phone, it was time to smile and wave for the camera.

 Making use of my mediocre Adobe Premiere skills, I added my Spotify No. 1 song of the year, “Keep Driving” by Harry Styles, to the final video.
 In a fitting coincidence, the song ended right when summer started.
-Thus I chose my friend’s and I’s song of the summer, “Touch Tank” by Quinnie, as my second song, which transitioned into my personal song of the fall semester, “Mon Amour” by Zzoilo, right as classes began to round out the year.
+Thus I chose my friend group’s song of the summer, “Touch Tank” by Quinnie, as my second song, which eventually transitioned into a personal favorite, “Mon Amour” by Zzoilo, right as classes began to round out the year.

 On a day-to-day level, doing one second a day didn’t change my life beyond taking up a chunk of my phone’s storage.
 But, at the end of the year, looking back at the final video, I realized how long and short a year truly is.